aws/sagemaker-python-sdk/doc/overview.rst

 to fine-tune a model on your own dataset or deploy it directly to a SageMaker endpoint for inference.

-Jumpstart model artifacts are stored as tarballs in the JumpStart S3 bucket.
+JumpStart model artifacts are stored as tarballs in the JumpStart S3 bucket.
 Each model is versioned and contains a unique ID which can be used to retrieve the model URI.
 The following information describes the ``model_id`` and ``model_version`` needed to retrieve the URI.